7 Easy Steps to a Zero-Waste Life

 - At first, I collected the compostable waste I made at work (tea bags, tamale husks, etc.) into a gallon Ziploc bag then took it home at the end of the week to empty, wash, and bring back.

-- After some research into pricing, I approached NAB with the idea of getting a green bin for the office and they were wonderful in taking me up on it!
+- After some research into pricing, we got a green bin for the office.
 Having compost readily accessible at home and at work has definitely made this transition easier, and also created the opportunity for others to reduce their waste as well.

 - At home, we also decided to switch our medium-sized city garbage bin for a smaller one, which not only encourages us to throw less away, but also saves us money.